Community Engager & Consultant

 “Carmel was a consultant for our film 'Seagrass' which deals with sensitive racial material relating to the history of Japanese Canadians.
 We asked Carmel to facilitate a discussion with the cast and crew of the film so that there was open dialogue and learning around this subject matter.
 The cast and crew all come from different backgrounds but it was clear that the discussion that Carmel facilitated was meaningful for everyone who took part in it.
 She presented a lot of historical knowledge in an accessible and engaging way and she even spoke about her own family history and how it related to the themes in our film.
 Many of the cast and crew expressed a better understanding of the subject matter and also how moved they were by the discussion.
 We could not have found a better person to help guide the team through such heavy discussions.
 Thank you so much Carmel!”

-— The Seagrass Team
+— The Seagrass Team, Vancouver

 “Carmel is a gifted and empathetic facilitator and leader in the Jewish community.
 The No Silence on Race team has had the great privilege of working along side Carmel and JQT in many collaborations including PRISM.
 Carmel brings honesty, integrity and love to her community work and her leadership is changing the landscape of what it means to be a Jew in Canada and globally today.”